Click here for a copy of the Data Deposit Policy

 - Administrative data unrelated to the research process

-As the intent of the DigiNole data repository is to make data as openly available as possible for discovery, understanding, and reuse, we strongly encourage the submission of data in formats that are open and non-proprietary.
+The intent of the DigiNole repository is to make data as openly available as possible for discovery, understanding, and reuse.
+We strongly encourage the submission of data in formats that are open and non-proprietary.
 Non-proprietary(Open) File Formats:

 - csv, xml, tar, gzip, zip, gif, png, svg, mp3, txt, ePub, pdf